apache/sedona/docs/setup/maven-coordinates.md

 This is required only if you want to read HDF/NetCDF files using `RS_FromNetCDF`.
 Note that this JAR is not in Maven Central so you will need to add this repository to your pom.xml or build.sbt, or specify the URL in Spark Config `spark.jars.repositories` or spark-submit `--repositories` option.

 !!!warning
 	This jar was a required dependency due to a bug in Sedona 1.5.1.
-You will need to specify the URL of the repository in `spark.jars.repositories` if use 1.5.1.
+You will need to specify the URL of the repository in `spark.jars.repositories` if you use 1.5.1.
 This has been fixed in Sedona 1.5.2 and later.

 Under BSD 3-clause (compatible with Apache 2.0 license)